-Each dot in the chart below was a member of the Senate in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hatfield is shown as a purple triangle. (analysis methodology)
+Hatfield is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1978 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Some of Hatfield’s most recently sponsored bills include...

 - S. 3336 (95th): Contract Services for Drug Dependent Federal Offenders Act

 - S.J.Res.
 142 (95th): A joint resolution to authorize and direct the Franklin Delano Roosevelt Memorial ...

 - S.Res.
 465 (95th): A resolution expressing the sense of the Senate with respect to mutual ...

 - S. 2746 (95th): A bill to maintain in effect for 1978 and succeeding years the ...

 - S. 2714 (95th): Emergency Wheat Farmers’ Income Act

 From Jan 1978 to Oct 1978, Hatfield missed 105 of 519 roll call votes, which is 20.2%.
 This is much worse than the median of 12.1% among the lifetime records of senators serving in Oct 1978.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.